 Today, FOTCOH’s team of Haitian staff and medical professionals work alongside our volunteer teams and our administrative office in Peoria, Illinois to provide year-round medical care and health-related education to Haitian communities.

 Our quarterly Vital Health Clinics serve 2,000-3,000 patients per clinic.
 We serve an additional 12,000 Haitian people per year through our weekly Urgent Care clinics and community health education programs.
 We aim to distribute more than 1,000 hygiene kits and 600 water filters annually.
-In 2021, we plan to expand our current surgical and dental programs to serve even more patients.
+Last year, we also expanded our surgical and dental programs to serve even more patients.

 FOTCOH’s newest program, our Women’s Health Initiative, provides education and breastfeeding support to new mothers as well as vitamin supplements for prenatal clients and children.
 A key part of this initiative is our Medika Mamba program, which provides nutritional support for severely malnourished children with a 90% success rate.

 As part of our commitment to the people we serve, 93% of FOTCOH employees are Haitian, and 40 Haitian people receive a living wage from FOTCOH each year.